 The Ultimate Hong Kong Disneyland Trip Planning Guide 2017

 While Hong Kong Disneyland is the smallest Disney Park to date, there’s still a bit of research to do when planning your trip.
-It may be part of a bigger Disney Trip which includes Tokyo Disney Resort, Shanghai Disney Resort, or even both.
+You may want it to be a part of a bigger Disney trip which includes Tokyo Disney Resort, Shanghai Disney Resort, or even both.
 Now, that’s dedication!

 Whatever your plans are, our Ultimate Guide to Hong Kong Disneyland takes the stress out of planning and gives you all the information you need to create the best itinerary that fits your way of travel.

 We’ve done all the hard work for you and have researched and refined our guide to offer the best and most accurate advice for your trip to Hong Kong Disneyland.
-You’ll want to bookmark this guide, as we are constantly updating (we aim for at least once a month).
+You’ll want to bookmark this guide, as we are constantly updating it.
+(We aim for at least once a month).